Female cadets gain confidence at math conference

 |0

-This work, Female cadets gain confidence at math conference [Image 3 of 3], by Rayna Grace, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Female cadets gain confidence at math conference, by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT